Balmerino Abbey: History

-It was founded from 1227 to 1229 by monks from Melrose Abbey with the patronage of Ermengarde de Beaumont and King Alexander II of Scotland.
+By 1233 the church was sufficiently complete for Ermengarde to be buried in it.
 It remained a daughter house of Melrose.
 It had approximately 20 monks at the beginning of the sixteenth century, but declined in that century.
 In December 1547 it was burned by an English force, and allegedly damaged again in 1559 by Scottish Protestants as part of the Reformation's destruction of perceived idolatrous structures.
+The community appears to have died out shortly afterwards, with the estate being made into a temporal lordship in 1603 (other sources give 1605 or 1606-7) for Sir James Elphistone, who became 1st Lord Balmerino.